SWI-Prolog/packages-swipy/README.md

 # Janus: a bi-directional interface to Python

-> This is  _alpha_ software.
+> This is  _beta_ software.
 This  work is based  on Janus for  XSB by
 > Theresa  Swift   and  Carl   Anderson.
-Details of  the current  API may
+The  current   API  differs
-> change to  improve the  compatibility with other  implementations of
+> considerably from the original.
+We reached agreement on the current
-> Janus.
+> API and XSB will implement this.
 >
 > Design  and overall  implementation  structure is  considered to  be
 > robust.
 Several  issues  still   need  to  be  addressed,  notably